 Does Pet Insurance Cover Annual Vet Visits?

-Always review several pet insurance companies and what types of coverage their plans offer before signing up with them.
+Always review several pet insurance companies and what types of coverage their plans offer before signing up with one.
 While some companies do cover wellness visits, there are usually contingencies put in place.
-Depending on the provider and plan you pay for, they may or may not cover things such as:
+Depending on the provider and plan you pay for, they may or may not cover things like:

-Some dogs love the vet, and others dread it.
-If you want to keep your wellness trips to a minimum, then you need to keep your dog’s health in mind throughout the entire year.
-This often looks like feeding them a diet made up of clean and healthy ingredients, brushing their teeth, administering heartworm pills, administering flea and tick medications, and giving them plenty of exercise.
+Some dogs love the vet and others dread it.
+If you want to keep your wellness trips to a minimum, you need to keep your dog’s health in mind throughout the entire year.
+This often looks like feeding them a high-quality, complete, and balanced diet, brushing their teeth, administering heartworm and flea and tick medications, watching them for early signs of disease, knowing which common products in our lives are toxic to them, and giving them plenty of exercise and mental stimulation.
 The more consistent you are with a healthy lifestyle, the less likely you are to have to make extra trips to the vet and dish out extra cash.